andrew/ultimate-awesome/README.md

 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
-- [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of global electrical grid maps, datasets and resources.
 - [Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning) - A curated list of research papers in Video Captioning.
 - [awesome-WebAR](https://github.com/tobiasbueschel/awesome-WebAR) - 📱 A curated list of awesome WebAR projects, resources, tools and more.
 - [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
+- [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [Awesome-LLM-Self-Consistency](https://github.com/SuperBruceJia/Awesome-LLM-Self-Consistency) - Awesome LLM Self-Consistency: a curated list of Self-consistency in Large Language Models.
 - [awesome-vision-to-music-generation](https://github.com/wzk1015/awesome-vision-to-music-generation) - [ISMIR 2025] A curated list of vision-to-music generation: methods, datasets, evaluation and challenges.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.